Varstation/vars-cli/README.md

 With this command you will start the processing of the provided Routine.
 It requires the following arguments:

-- csv_file_path -> The path to the directory where the csv file are located.
+- csv_file_path -> The path to where the csv file are located.

 ### [Development Only] Changing environment (`vars-cli env`)